-Our rights to cancel or suspend – We may stop providing you with the Services, cancel your Experian ID and/or suspend your access to the Services or your Experian ID if you don’t comply with your responsibilities in these Terms or the Experian ID Terms or if your entitlement to receive the Services comes to an end.
+Our rights to cancel or suspend – We may suspend your access to the Services or stop providing you with the Services if you don’t comply with your responsibilities in these Terms or if your entitlement to receive the Services comes to an end.

 Fraud - If we suspect that you provide false data or we detect fraudulent activity, we’ll record it and we reserve the right to pass it to the police or other fraud prevention agencies.

 Services where you provide Experian with access to your bank account - If we provide you with Experian access credentials for you to use a Service that allows Experian to access your bank account, you're responsible for keeping those Experian access credentials confidential, and you must take all reasonable steps to keep them safe.
 They should not be shared, stored or written down by you in a way which someone else might understand.
 If you think that someone else does know, may have access to, or may have used your Experian access credentials you should contact us and let us know.